Gabe Vincent NBA Playoffs Player Props: Heat vs. Celtics

 Gabe Vincent Insights vs. the Celtics

-- Vincent has taken 8.3 shots per game this season and made 3.4 per game, which account for 8.1% and 7.1%, respectively, of his team's total.
+- This season, Gabe Vincent has made 3.4 shots from the floor per game, which adds up to 7.1% of his team's total makes.

-- He's taken 5.1 threes per game, or 12.3% of his team's shots from beyond the arc this season.
+- Vincent is averaging 5.1 three-point field goal attempts per game this season, which is 12.3% of his team's attempts from beyond the arc.

-- Vincent's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Conceding 111.4 points per game, the Celtics are the fourth-ranked squad in the NBA on defense.
+- On defense, the Celtics have given up 111.4 points per game, which is fourth-best in the league.

-- On the glass, the Celtics are ranked 18th in the league, allowing 44 rebounds per game.
+- On the boards, the Celtics have conceded 44 rebounds per game, which puts them 18th in the NBA.

-- Looking at assists, the Celtics are ranked second in the league, conceding 23.1 per contest.
+- The Celtics allow 23.1 assists per contest, second-ranked in the league.

-- Conceding 11.6 made 3-pointers per contest, the Celtics are the fifth-ranked squad in the league.
+- The Celtics are the fifth-ranked team in the NBA at allowing threes, giving up 11.6 made 3-pointers per contest.

 Gabe Vincent vs. the Celtics